j-easy/easy-batch/README.md

 ## Contribution

 You are welcome to contribute to the project with pull requests on GitHub.

-If you find a bug or want to request a feature, please use the [issue tracker](https://github.com/j-easy/easy-batch/issues).
+Please note that Easy Batch is in [maintenance mode](https://github.com/j-easy/easy-batch#project-status), which means only pull requests for bug fixes will be considered.

-For any further question, you can use the [gitter channel](https://gitter.im/j-easy/easy-batch) of the project.
+If you believe you found a bug or have any question, please use the [issue tracker](https://github.com/j-easy/easy-batch/issues).

 ## Awesome contributors